DISTRIBUTED SYSTEMS - 2019/0

 |Examination||2 HOUR UNSEEN EXAMINATION||70|

 The assessment strategy is designed to provide students with the opportunity to demonstrate their achievement of the learning outcomes.
-Summative assessment shall comprise of: (1) A group based coursework that shall assess learning outcomes 2, 3, 4 and 5 and will include aspects of distributed systems design and implementation; (2) A 2 hour examination that shall assess learning outcomes 1, 2, 4 and 5.
+Summative assessment shall comprise of: (1) An individual coursework A and a group based coursework B that shall assess learning outcomes 2, 3, 4 and 5 and will include aspects of distributed systems design and implementation; (2) A 2 hour examination that shall assess learning outcomes 1, 2, 4 and 5.

 Assessment criteria for the coursework will be released alongside the coursework assignment.